jayden-woo/Snacks-in-a-Van/README.md

 | Xinhui Chen  |          Back End, Database           | completed |

 ## General info
 This project is by Generator, a INFO30005 student team, based on the business requirements from Snacks in a Van, a startup company in Melbourne managing a fleet of mobile food trucks that operate as cafes.
-This operation involves creation of a web app for customers and vendors to use, viewable through vertical mobile devices and horizontal tablets.
+This operation involves the creation of a web app for customers and vendors to use, viewable through vertical mobile devices and horizontal tablets.

 ## Live Link